5 Sneaky Ways To Help Your Kids Get Their Vitamins And Minerals

 Keep your picky eater engaged at snack time by cutting their fruit snacks into interesting shapes.

 Try using cookie cutters to quickly and easily transform sliced fruit into stars, love hearts or dinosaurs!
 You can also do this with vegetables such as sweet potato which is a source of vitamin A.

 Not only will you give the kids an exciting lunchbox snack, you can also put the leftovers in a container for yourself – yum!

 Goals are a great way to make mealtimes more manageable.
-Using character bowls – bowls with a character design at the bottom – are a great way to keep fussy eaters interested in their dinner.
+Although it’s not a hidden veggie meal per say, using character bowls – bowls with a character design at the bottom – are a great way to keep fussy eaters interested in their dinner.

 Adding extra fruits and vegetables to freshly squeezed juice is another way to support your child’s vitamin and mineral intake.

 Just make sure that the juicer you’re using still gives them the fibre they need, as some only extract the juice without using the pulp.
 Fruit and veggie pulp is a source of fibre that you don’t want to waste it!

 If you have juice leftover you can make icy poles.
 If you feel like getting super creative, layer different flavours by freezing them bit by bit to make a rainbow.

 Have you found this article useful?
 If so, you may enjoy the following: